ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 The domain should not depend on Cosmos DB, Azure Functions, Service Bus, payment SDKs, or PoS APIs.
 The application layer defines interfaces.
 The infrastructure layer implements those interfaces.
 This keeps business logic independent of technology choices.

 #### Final Interview Answer
-I apply Clean Architecture by keeping domain logic independent and placing Azure and third-party integrations in infrastructure.
-This makes the solution testable, maintainable, and easier to change.
+I apply Clean Architecture by organizing the solution into API, Application, Domain, and Infrastructure layers.
+The Domain layer contains core business rules and remains independent of frameworks and external systems.
+The Application layer contains use cases, commands, queries, DTOs, validators, and interfaces.
+The Infrastructure layer implements database, Azure, payment, PoS, CMS, notification, and storage integrations.
+Dependencies point inward, which keeps the system testable, maintainable, and flexible.

 ---